-- Have an assistant help you hold the pull-up bar assembly against the ceiling or use a mechanical support, such as a two-by-four.
+- Have an assistant help you hold the pull-up bar assembly against the ceiling or use mechanical support, such as a 2x4.

-- When purchasing the pipe, test 1/2-inch pipe against 3/4-inch pipe to see which diameter feels best to your hands.
+- When purchasing the pipe, test 1/2-inch pipe against 3/4-inch pipe to see which diameter feels best in your hands.

 - If you find the lag bolts difficult to turn into the ceiling joists, it may be because your joists are made of older, harder wood.
 In this case, use a thin drill bit to drill a pilot hole.